Start with a free marketing strategy audit Start improving conversions with a free marketing strategy audit

 Of course, organic methods such as SEO-friendly blog content and social media posts are also excellent ways for potential customers to familiarize themselves with your brand, products, or services.

-Organic methods are great because of the low costs involved.
+Organic methods offer cost-effective ways to build awareness and track early engagement.
 You can send this cold traffic to an informative blog post that offers something your target audience is looking for.
 Of course, getting your blog noticed by the right audience is going to take some research.
 Building SEO-friendly blogs mean you need to research the keywords so that people can find your blog.
-Using a catchy social media update is a great way to drive traffic to your site and build up a fan base.
+Utilizing Using a catchy social media update is a great way to direct traffic to your site and build a fan base, fostering engagement in early funnel stages.
 People like quizzes and surveys, too, especially those that are interesting to your audience.
 You can also send the “cold traffic” group content videos, because, let’s face it, people love videos, especially those that offer something in return.
 Optimize those videos with specific keywords so that it can generate awareness and traffic to your website.
-Make the content interesting and informative, and the target audience may start to feel warmer and get closer on the journey to becoming hot traffic.
+Make the content interesting and informative, and the target audience may start to feel warmer, progressing in their funnel journey towards becoming hot traffic.

 Warm Traffic: Middle of the Funnel [Consideration]

 Now that you have reached your target audience and got their attention, it is time to re-target them and move them from cold to warm traffic.
 There are some things we can do to turn those cold leads and help them move into the warmer parts of the sales funnel.
-You can warm up your traffic sources by engaging your audience.
-Use your website to post informative blogs, social media updates, and keep those sources warm by getting them to subscribe to your email list.
+Warm your traffic by engaging your audience continuously.
+Utilize your website to post informative blogs and social media updates, keeping those sources warm and encouraging customers to subscribe to your email list.
 Getting someone involved with your site, and with you, can warm up those prospective customers.
 After all, everyone likes to receive valuable free gifts, tips, and tutorials.

 So what are the best retargeting tactics and email lead nurturing tactics?
 First off, you are going to want to retarget the user that has been on your site and a competitor’s site.
 Retargeting is when you target online ads at the same traffic over and over.
-You can retarget via PPC and display network advertising.
+You can retarget via PPC and display network advertising, driving leads through repeated exposure and funnel stages.
 Yes, showing or offering something again and again will eventually spark curiosity and turn into a lead.
 Think of that ad you continuously see for the best tacos in town.
 Eventually, you are going to want to try those tacos to see what the fuss is all about.

 Targeted content seems obvious.
 When creating targeted content, you need to know your unique buyer personas so that you can focus on your audience effectively.
 Here is the great news about leads nurtured with targeted content – they produce an increase in sales opportunities of more than 20%.